jcosborn/qex/src/experimental/radial/doc/05-plan.md

 ## Rules for every work package

 1. **Work only in the worktree** `/Users/xjin/K/W/P003/qex/.claude/worktrees/qed3-slides-reproduction-plan-0e70b6`.
-   Never write to `/Users/xjin/K/W/P003/qex/src/experimental/qed3` or anywhere else in the main checkout — it holds the user's uncommitted work.
+   Never write anywhere in the main checkout (the untracked `src/experimental/qed3` this rule once named is gone; the rule stands for whatever is there now).
 2. **Never run a state-changing git command.** No `checkout`, `reset`, `clean`, `stash`, `commit`.
 3. Build and test from `<worktree>/build_mac` with `make run experimental/radial/tests/t<name>`.